abhiraj12345678/Employee-Attrition-EDA/README.md

 These results suggest that **multiple employee and workplace factors may interact with each other and collectively be associated with employee attrition**.

-### Machine Learning Relevance

-Understanding categorical distributions and attrition rates is important before building an employee attrition prediction model.

-Highly imbalanced categories should be interpreted carefully because a small category can produce unstable or misleading attrition rates.
-Therefore, both **attrition percentage and sample size** should be considered together.

-The analysis also identified potentially important features such as **Job Level, Marital Status, Remote Work, Work-Life Balance, Age Group, Overtime, and Company Reputation** for further feature engineering and machine learning analysis.

-However, these EDA findings represent **associations rather than causal relationships**.
-Statistical testing and machine learning model evaluation should be used to determine whether these features provide significant predictive value for employee attrition.